Find Peace Within

 The next day, after I truly let go, I received a phone call from Jill, from One Hit Away Foundation.
-Jill has been guiding me throughout the last years to the right doctors in Austin and holding my hand as I walked through the pain of navigating a difficult brain injury in a new city, far from my home in Hawaii.
+Jill has been guiding me throughout the last years to the right doctors in Austin and holding my hand as I navigated my recovery in a new city, far from my home in Hawaii.

 They flew me to San Francisco and I’ve got brain spect- scans performed and many tests during several days.